 The gateway to the Laikipia Plateau, one of Kenya’s biggest stretches of wilderness, is a grassy airstrip in the market town of Nanyuki.
 I arrive in a Cessna Caravan, having flown past the individual peaks of Mount Kenya.
 A handful of people sit on plastic chairs, snacking on samosas and drinking cold Tusker beer as they wait for the small turboprop plane to return them to Nairobi.

 Save for the rusted, life-size sculpture of a rhino nearby, the ramshackle buildings and sleepy atmosphere remind me of the frontier towns of America’s Wild West.
 A man waits by the edge of the airfield, clutching a sign with my name on it.
-He greets me with a handshake, and with no time wasted, we’re on our way north, towards the Lewa Wilderness Conservancy.
+He greets me with a handshake, and with no time wasted, we’re on our way north, toward the Lewa Wilderness Conservancy.

 We drive down a flat, dusty road, bordered here and there by block-shaped buildings bearing signs for ‘The Equator Chalet’ and ‘Equator Curios’.
 While the equator passes through the country 6 km (3.7 miles) south of here, it’s not as hot as you’d expect.